RaimondsPolis/AboutMe/README.txt

-this is a website. thats it yeah
+this is a website. thats it yeah, have fun reading